Pantanal: Threats

 The Pantanal region includes essential sanctuaries for migratory birds, critical nursery grounds for aquatic life, and refuges for such creatures as the yacare caiman, deer, and Pantanal jaguar.
-It is important to note that most species are not under threat due to the low deforestation rates (less than 17%) of native vegetation now in the area due to new regulations.
+Most species are not under threat due to the low deforestation rates (less than 17%) of native vegetation now in the area due to new regulations.

 Some of the causes which threaten the Pantanal ecosystems are: